ianmarmour/nvidia-clerk/README.md

 private bots to procure large quantities of NVIDIA GPU's and most consumers were left without being able to purchase the product.
 This project will provide a short term solution so that customers can ensure they can buy a GPU and compete with these scalpers.

-NVIDIA Clerk doesn't actually purchase products for customers, it simply tracks the avaliable inventory from NVIDIAs APIs and automatically opens your browser to the page containing the add to cart link.The clerk can also notify you of avaliability through various services (See Advanced Configuration for setup details).
+NVIDIA Clerk doesn't actually purchase products for customers, it simply tracks the avaliable inventory from NVIDIAs APIs when a card becomes avaliable it can automatically notify you and open your browser to the page containing the add to cart link.

 ## Install